ConsciousBone/FrameworkBuildGuide/README.md

 [yt link](https://example.com/)

 # Credits
-- Framework's own hardware guides, ones I used are linked in the app!
+- Framework's own hardware guides, ones I used are linked in the app as footers of the buttons for the guides!
 - Images all from various [Framework](https://frame.work/) pages.

 # How to get FrameworkBuildGuide